bbauska/W3Cx-1of5-CSS.0x/README.md

       <ul>
          <li>Part of the reason a well structured HTML document is so important</li>
          <li>is because HTML elements inherit stylistic properties</li>
-         <li>You can see it\'s basic structure from the way I have formatted the tags with tabbing</li>
+         <li>You can see it's basic structure from the way I have formatted the tags with tabbing</li>
       </ul>
       <h3>Title 3</h3>
       <ol>